-Now the IRS is working to convince taxpayers that they, too, should go the electronic route when it comes to paying up.
-The agency has entered into partnerships with the private sector, including the banking industry, tax software developers and credit card processors, to make tax e-payments more appealing.
+Now the IRS is working to persuade taxpayers that they, too, should go the electronic route when it comes to paying up.
+The agency has entered into partnerships with the private sector, including the banking industry, tax software developers and credit-card processors, to make tax e-payments more appealing.

 Here are the ways you can electronically move your money into the U.S. Treasury.